 - Reduce excessive wear on the teeth due to grinding or poor bite

-- Jaw surgery to correct discrepancy between the upper and lower jaws.
+- Jaw surgery to correct discrepancies between the upper and lower jaws.

 Appearance of Braces